 Step 2.
 A grievance not settled in Step 1, which the grievant wishes to pursue further, shall be filed in writing with the appropriate administrative person in the next level higher in the chain of command in accordance with Section 3.
 Such filing shall be within ten (10) working days after receipt of the supervisor’s response in Step 1 and in accordance with the policy above to discuss and attempt to settle the grievance.
-If the grievance is with a Director, the employee shall discuss the matter with the Vice President of Administration & Finance.
+If the grievance is with a Director, the employee shall discuss the matter with the Chief Business Officer.

 Response to the grievant, at this step, shall be made in writing within ten (10) working days after filing of this appeal; the grievant may proceed to the next step.

 Step 4.
-Within ten (10) working days of receipt of the grievance, along with all applicable responses including those from the hearing panel or within ten (10) working days of receipt of the recommendation from the ad hoc committee or hearing panel, if an ad hoc committee or hearing panel is utilized, the Vice President of the College shall render his or her written decision.
-If the Vice President shall state his or her reasons for doing so, in writing to the committee or panel, whichever appropriate, and provide an opportunity for a response from both parties before the grievance can move to the next step.
+Within ten (10) working days of receipt of the grievance, along with all applicable responses including those from the hearing panel or within ten (10) working days of receipt of the recommendation from the ad hoc committee or hearing panel, if an ad hoc committee or hearing panel is utilized, the Chief Business Officer of the College shall render his or her written decision.
+If the Chief Business Officer shall state his or her reasons for doing so, in writing to the committee or panel, whichever appropriate, and provide an opportunity for a response from both parties before the grievance can move to the next step.
 If such findings and recommendations are not submitted within that time or if the grievance is not satisfied, then the grievant may proceed to the next step within ten (10) working days.

 Step 5.
 Should Steps 1-4 fail to resolve the grievance and the grievant wishes to pursue, the grievant may appeal to the campus President within ten (10) working days of the receipt of the response in Step 4 by filing the grievance and all prior responses with the campus President.
-The authority of the campus President is to assure that the decision of the Vice President of Administration & Finance was made in good faith and to ensure that the administration was in reasonable compliance with Board Policy and/or campus rules and regulations, labor agreements, or relevant State Statutes.
+The authority of the campus President is to assure that the decision of the chief Business Officer was made in good faith and to ensure that the administration was in reasonable compliance with Board Policy and/or campus rules and regulations, labor agreements, or relevant State Statutes.